Jewish Federation of Southern New Jersey

 Overview

-The Jewish Federation of Southern New Jersey was founded in 1922 and serves the Jewish community in Camden, Gloucester, and Burlington counties, making it the third largest Jewish Federation in New Jersey.
-The organization has earned a 4/4 Star rating on Charity Navigator with a score of 96%.
+The Jewish Federation of Southern New Jersey was founded in 1922 (originally as the Federation of Jewish Charities in Camden, New Jersey) and serves the Jewish community in Camden, Gloucester, and Burlington counties, making it the third largest Jewish Federation in New Jersey.
+The organisation has earned a 4/4 Star rating on Charity Navigator with a score of 96%.
 The Federation's mission is to care for those in need, enhance Jewish life, and ensure the continuity of a vibrant Jewish community locally, in Israel, and around the world.

 Funding Priorities